ricardorei/lightning-text-classification/README.md

                               size N before doing a backwards pass.
   --log_gpu_memory            Uses the output of nvidia-smi to log GPU usage. \
                               Might slow performance.
+  --val_percent_check         If you dont want to use the entire dev set, set \
+                              how much of the dev set you want to use with this flag.
 ```

 Early Stopping/Checkpoint arguments: